jernejmarcic/RustyPlayer/README.md

+# FOUND MEMORY LEAK IN PROGRAM DO NOT INSTALL (well you can still install the program just easts 10mb of memory per song played)
 # Rustyplayer

 Rustyplayer is a basic, functioning music listener written in Rust.
 It is my first serious Rust project and my most usefull coding project in general.